<img alt="" src="https://secure.moat4shot.com/222772.png" style="display:none;">

 Blog Image Template UPDATED (21)

 For educators, the dream is to have a classroom full of students that are engaged, enthusiastic, and driven by a love of learning for the sake of learning.
 These intrinsically-motivated, knowledge-pursuing, ideal students are not that easy to find, but they are somewhere easier to develop.
-If your classroom is interesting, challenging, and fulfilling, you can help students to develop the kind of intrinsic motivation that helps them to become lifelong learners.
+If your classroom is interesting, challenging, and fulfilling, you can help students develop intrinsic motivation that helps them to become lifelong learners.

 Provide Opportunities for Autonomy